remotion-dev/remotion/packages/docs/docs/deploy-remotion-studio.md

 RUN apt-get install -y chromium

 # Copy everything from your project to the Docker image.
 Adjust if needed.
-COPY package.json package*.json yarn.lock* pnpm-lock.yaml* bun.lockb* tsconfig.json* remotion.config.* ./
+COPY package.json package*.json yarn.lock* pnpm-lock.yaml* bun.lockb* tsconfig.json* remotion.config.* .prettierrc* ./
 COPY src ./src

 # If you have a public folder: